jwodder/rsrepo/README.md

     - If using `rsrepo release` to publish a package, a Cargo registry API token must have been saved with Cargo.

-- A GitHub API token must have been saved with [`gh`](https://github.com/cli/cli) in order for the `mkgithub` and `release` subcommands to work
+- A GitHub API token must either be set via the `GH_TOKEN` or `GITHUB_TOKEN` environment variable or else have been saved with [`gh`](https://github.com/cli/cli) in order for the `mkgithub` and `release` subcommands to work